Strood: Engineering

 Small enterprises were formed to service Chatham Dockyard.

 Joseph Collis started as a retail ironmonger in 1777.
 By 1865 he was a wholesaler specialising in zinc, iron, tinplate and locksmithery.
 By 1870, he and his partner Stace took over the Pelican Foundry and manufactured structural ironwork, toilet cisterns and manhole covers.

-Thomas Aveling built his traction engines at the Invicta Works next to Rochester Bridge from 1861.
+Aveling and Porter built traction engines at the Invicta Works next to Rochester Bridge from 1861.
 Later the works were acquired the Collis and Stace's Pelican Foundry.
 Avelings were noted for excellent employment practices, and made their premises available for meetings of co-operative and radical societies.
 Avelings in turn became Wingets factory, then the Rochester-upon-Medway Civic Centre which passed to Medway Council.

 Shorts, the seaplane manufacturer, used a yard on the Strood side for construction of the airframes of F3 and F5 flying boats.

 Other employers were Hobourn-Eaton, Kent Alloys, Fishers and the Co-operative bakery.